-- In a separate bowl, whisk (or sift) together the flour, oat flour, salt, baking soda, cream of tartar, and cinnamon.
+- In a separate bowl, whisk (or sift) together the flour, oat flour, salt, baking soda, cornstarch, and cinnamon.
 (If using quick cook oats, grind into a fine powder using a food processor or blender before adding to dry ingredients.)

 - Gradually stir dry ingredients into butter mixture until just combined.

-- Add chocolate chunks and chips and stir until just combined.
+- Add chocolate chips and stir until just combined.

 - Cover bowl or wrap dough in wax paper.
 Chill for at least 1 hour (up to 24 hours) in the refrigerator.
 Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.